charleshenningsen0/charleshenningsen0/README.md

 ## Hi there 👋

+## I'm a student at the University of Nebraska-Omaha studing Computer Science and Artifical Intelligence

+## - I'm currently learning Software Engineering, App Development Frameworks, Computer Science, Math, Piano, and more.

 <!--
 **charleshenningsen0/charleshenningsen0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.